CodeSmile-0000011110110111/de.codesmile.luny/README.md

 # Community-Sponsored Project

-I aim to create something unique and special that satisfies game developers' dirty desires.
-I think I found it! :)
+For years I intended to create something unique and special that satisfies game developers' dirty desires.
+I think I finally found it! :)

 If you agree, [join my Patreon](https://www.patreon.com/CodeSmile) to stay informed.
 Please consider supporting the project with a subscription!

-I am confident that Luny can be fully community sponsored by 2028.
-It would only take 10 new subscribers at $10 per month on average over the next 3 years to make that happen.
-I really wish to keep the project free for all.
+I am confident that Luny can become a fully community sponsored project.
+It would only take a couple new subscribers at $10 per month on average over the next three years to make that happen.
+I really wish to keep the project free for all!